 Cons: It might be difficult for some to get used to the focus, but once you do, it’s easy

-Once the image is steady, you’ll be amazed at how far you can see.
-Hunters regularly mention glassing wild prey at distances as far as a few miles away.
-We don’t need to tell you how much of an advantage that provides.
+Once the image is steady, you’ll be amazed at how far you can see with the Vortex Razor UHDs.
+Hunters regularly mention glassing wild prey a few miles distant.
+And the image quality is, as the name implies, razor-sharp.

-With Vortex’s best anti-reflective coating and index-matched lenses, you’ll feel like the UHDs are an extension of your own eyes.
-Part of the reason for this natural feel is their excellent ergonomics.
-Now, we will admit that they’re slightly heavy, but that’s the name of the game with this size of objective lens.
+Don’t be surprised if you feel the UHDs are an extension of your own eyes, thanks to Vortex’s best anti-reflective coating and index-matched lenses.
+Plus, these have a natural feel due to their excellent ergonomics.
+Yes, they’re slightly heavy, but that’s the name of the game with this size of objective lens.

 Though we prefer hunting with high-end glass, we understand that budgets can get tight.
-That’s why we’ve included a couple of solid sets of binos in the sub-$200 range.
-These entry-level options will help hunters glass for a fraction of the price.
+That’s why this list includes two sets we consider as the best binoculars under $200.

 Style: 10×42 mm